I added my kite flying field, why don’t I see it in the database yet?

 No, this site is a 100% free service to the general public.

-All web services (domain, hosting and design) are sponsored by Kitelife.com as a public service.
+All web services (domain, hosting and design) are sponsored by KiteLife® as a public service.

-The idea was put forth by Andy Scott and Bob Curtis (2/19/11) to John Barresi, who had also been considering the concept for some time… While it was a team effort, the core of this site (Google API) was handled by Andy, with web design work done by Kitelife and significant contributions from a core group of beta testers on the Revolution forum.
+The idea was put forth by Andy Scott and Bob Curtis (2/19/11) to John Barresi, who had also been considering the concept for some time… While it was a team effort (UK/US), the core of this site (Google API) was handled by Andy, with web design work done by KiteLife and significant time contributions from a core group of beta testers on the Revolution forum.